Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 • opposition test;

-It is important to differentiate the tunnel syndrome in the wrist area with pathologies that have similar symptoms:
+It is important to differentiate carpal tunnel syndrome from pathologies that have similar symptoms:

 • cervical radiculopathy;